Rehab Visitation Rules & FAQs

 Rehab Visitation Rules

 Yes, you can visit someone in rehab.
-Each rehab facility has their own rules and policies in place for visitation though.
+Each rehab facility has its own rules and policies in place for visitation.
+Some may allow weekly or biweekly visits; others may host family visits once a month.

-Please contact the facility you are interested in for the most up to date rules as visitation rules could be impacted by COVID-19.
-Typically, family members may be able to visit their loved ones for about 1-3 hours on a set day of the week.
-In most cases, visitors are not allowed to visit during detox due to the nature of the withdrawal process.
-There is also commonly a black-out period in which during the first approximately 3 days visitors are not allowed, in order to allow your loved one to become acclimated to their new environment and the treatment process.
+Please contact the facility you are interested in for the most up-to-date rules as visitation rules.
+In most cases, visitors are not permitted during detox due to the nature of the withdrawal process.
+Many facilities also utilize a blackout period during the first few to several days of someone’s treatment program.
+This allows your loved one to become acclimated to their new environment and the treatment process.

-• Get the visit approved by the patient’s therapist beforehand with a written release of information.
+• Visits must be approved by the patient’s therapist beforehand with a written release of information.

 Can I Bring Things for My Loved One in Rehab?